LaurentVe/Bike-sharing-Usage-Prediction-with-Neural-Network/README.md

 The dataset provides information such as date, number of riders, day of the week, vacation vs no vacation period, various weather measures which can be used as relevant features during the training process.

 ## Network structure
-The model use a simple neural network built from scratch and located in the py file.
+The model uses a simple neural network built from scratch and located in the py file.
 It uses one simple MLP hidden layer.
-It takes an feature vector with 56 features as input.
+It takes a feature vector with 56 features as input.
-Limitations inherent to the architecture is discussed at the end of the project.
+Limitations inherent to the architecture are discussed at the end of the project.

 ## Content
 - Load and prepare data